 Treating Fern Poisoning

 Cats can ingest or touch true ferns without any problems.
-You don’t need to rush your cat to the veterinarian – just keep an eye on any symptoms that may pop up.
+You don’t need to rush your cat to the veterinarian.
+Just keep an eye on any signs that may pop up.

-With toxic ferns, it’s best to seek medical attention immediately.
+With toxic ferns, it’s best to seek medical attention.
 Whether your cat ate the fern or rubbed against it, a toxic fern can lead to some significant medical problems.
 Take your cat to the veterinarian for an evaluation.

 If possible, bring a sample of the fern to the clinic to confirm its species and toxicity level.
 If that isn’t an option, try to identify it using photos.